-Let’s face it, when you travel to Oahu, it may seem like there are almost too many activities to choose from and places to put on your wish-list.
-To save you some time and research, we’ve compiled a quick glance of some of the top 5 things to prioritize on your vacation in Oahu.
-Use the categories below to get an idea about what kind of events and adventures you are looking for on your Hawaiian holiday.
+There just may be too many things to do Oahu.
+So we’ve compiled a quick glance of some of the top things to do on Oahu.
+Use the categories below to get an idea about what kind of events and adventures you are looking for.
 Whatever you decide to do on Oahu is certain to be time well spent.

-Beaches: Waikiki Beach is perhaps one of the most well-known beaches in the world.
-While it is seldom secluded, as it is in the heart of Waikiki, the beautiful beach area is perfect for families who want to enjoy sun bathing, swimming and a wide variety of ocean sports all generally within comfortable walking-distance from your hotel.
-However, there are plenty of other fantastic places to enjoy splashing in the waves.
-Hanauma Bay is considered one of the best places to admire reef fish and marine life and is a great snorkeling location.
-On the North Shore of Oahu, Waimea Bay, when the waves are not big, is a great place to bask in the sun and a large white sand beach.
-On the windward side of the island, Kailua Beach is an internationally recognized place to soak in the sun and surf.
+Going to the beach is probably one of the top things to do on Oahu.
+Waikiki Beach is one of the most well-known beaches in the world.
+Waikiki Beach is perfect for families who want to enjoy sun bathing, swimming and a wide variety of ocean sports.
+Plus, such activities are all within comfortable walking-distance from your hotel.
+Moreover, there are plenty of other fantastic places on Oahu to enjoy the beach.
+Hanauma Bay is one of the best places to snorkel and to admire reef fish and marine life.
+On the North Shore, Waimea Bay is a great place to swim when the waves are not pumping.
+Many consider Kailua Beach on Windward Oahu one of the best places in America to swim and surf.